-If you are planning to place your child or children in a child care facility or employ baby sitters or nannies overseas, you should satisfy yourself about the standards of child care provided in the country concerned as they may differ from those in Australia.
-You may wish to research issues such as:
+If you're planning to place your child or children in a child care facility or employ baby sitters or nannies overseas, plan ahead.
+The standards of child care provided in other countries may differ from those in Australia.
+Research issues such as:

 - accreditation standards of child care providers

 - whether the child care provider has in place appropriate strategies to prevent child abuse

 - the hiring and screening procedures of staff including background criminal record checks

 - qualifications of the staff caring for children

 - the ratios of staff to children; training of staff, including training in first aid and emergency procedures